"Our Energy Future" talk

 Energy use has transformed society and now threatens to transform

 the planet.
 In this decade we will have to make difficult energy choices

 greenhouse gas emissions, safety, and social equitability.
 No single

 energy source will satisfy everyone.
 Just as importantly, there are

 profound ethical, foreign policy and human rights issues which need to be considered.

-I tutor a second year university 'Energy and Sustainability' course and was responsible for designing and running the
+I tutor sustainable and renewable energy university courses and was responsible for designing and running the

 University of Glasgow's 'Energy: Options for Sustainability' course

 on their environmental sustainability degree programme, and contributed

 "Many thanks for a very thought provoking talk, well constructed and brilliantly delivered.